Thermal Conformal Blocks: An application: asymptotics of OPE coefficients

 \section{An application: asymptotics of OPE coefficients}

 In this section we will study the asymptotic behaviour of the light-heavy-heavy OPE coefficients for primary operators.
 We will start by reviewing a simple and well-known estimate for the high energy density of states in a CFT.
 We will then study the high temperature limit of thermal one-point functions in CFT$_d$ for $d>2$.
 This leads to an asymptotic expression for the average value of a light-heavy-heavy OPE coefficient, averaged over the dimension of the heavy operator.
 We will first consider the average over {\it all} operators, before using our knowledge of conformal blocks to compute the average over primary operators.
 Our final result for the average over primary operators will be the same as for the average over all operators.
+Note that in this section we shall use \be \expval{\phi}_{\beta} \equiv \frac{1}{Z(\beta)}\tr\left[ \phi~ e^{-\beta D}\right] \ee to denote the {\it normalized} cylinder thermal one-point function.